heslabs/linux-soc-haps/07_Access_DDR_on_FPGA/README.md

 print("DDR Write (sec): " + str(end - start))
 ```

-2. Launch Python scripts to read data from DDR memory
+2. Launch Python scripts on the target to read data from DDR memory
 ```
 mport numpy as np
 import cv2